weintraubje/weintraubje.github.io/index.md

 ## Sports Analytics

-### NBA Contract Value
+### NBA Executive and Ownership Analysis

-This project attempts to quantify the quality of managers and owners in the NBA, assuming that they have separate influences on performance per dollar.
-Live version is [here](x).
-The code can be found [here](x).
+This project measures the quality of executives and owners in the NBA based off their ability to not only recognize and pay for talent, but also to construct a quality team of players who work well together.
+A live version of the final results can be found [here [WIP]](x).
+The code and underlying analysis can be found [here](https://nbviewer.org/github/weintraubje/weintraubje.github.io/blob/main/NBA%20Contracts/NBA%20Contract%20Analytics.ipynb).